 Happy Wednesday, friends!
 Last week I decided to get organized (which is normally an exercise in futility), but I chose to start small and simply organize my crochet ideas for the next few months.
 It’s amazing how useful lists can be!
 I wrote a nice, long list of potential ideas for the summer/early fall and I am working on crossing them off.
 I have finished two ideas already, so I hope this will be a fun, crochet-filled summer for me (and of course, for you too!).
-This pretty little crochet chevron iPad Mini Case was on my list and came together beautifully (it’s so nice when that happens).
+This pretty little Chevron Crochet Tablet Pouch was on my list and came together beautifully (it’s so nice when that happens).
 It’s SO nice to cross it off.

 Gauge: 8 sts = 2″